CSP Headers

 .../administration/configuration/security

-Warning: Incorrect settings can lock the entire TAS.
-Ideally, configure only if you have access to the database so that any lock on TAS can be remedied.
+Warning: Incorrect settings can lock the entire platform.
+Ideally, configure only if you have access to the database so that any lock on the platform can be remedied.
 In the DB, this pertains to the CONFIG table and VAR_NAME security.csp.[name]

 Setting CSP Headers